Chromium: Other uses

 Chromium(III) ions present in corundum crystals (aluminium oxide) cause them to be colored red; when corundum appears as such, it is known as a ruby.
 If the corundum is lacking in chromium(III) ions, it is known as a sapphire.
 A red-colored artificial ruby may also be achieved by doping chromium(III) into artificial corundum crystals, thus making chromium a requirement for making synthetic rubies.
 Such a synthetic ruby crystal was the basis for the first laser, produced in 1960, which relied on stimulated emission of light from the chromium atoms in such a crystal.
 Ruby has a laser transition at 694.3 nanometers, in a deep red color.

-Because of their toxicity, chromium(VI) salts are used for the preservation of wood.
+Chromium(VI) salts are used for the preservation of wood.
 For example, chromated copper arsenate (CCA) is used in timber treatment to protect wood from decay fungi, wood-attacking insects, including termites, and marine borers.
 The formulations contain chromium based on the oxide CrO3 between 35.3% and 65.5%.
 In the United States, 65,300 metric tons of CCA solution were used in 1996.

 Chromium(III) salts, especially chrome alum and chromium(III) sulfate, are used in the tanning of leather.
 The chromium(III) stabilizes the leather by cross linking the collagen fibers.
-Chromium tanned leather can contain between 4 and 5% of chromium, which is tightly bound to the proteins.
+Chromium tanned leather can contain 4–5% of chromium, which is tightly bound to the proteins.
 Although the form of chromium used for tanning is not the toxic hexavalent variety, there remains interest in management of chromium in the tanning industry.
 Recovery and reuse, direct/indirect recycling, and "chrome-less" or "chrome-free" tanning are practiced to better manage chromium usage.

 The high heat resistivity and high melting point makes chromite and chromium(III) oxide a material for high temperature refractory applications, like blast furnaces, cement kilns, molds for the firing of bricks and as foundry sands for the casting of metals.
 In these applications, the refractory materials are made from mixtures of chromite and magnesite.
 The use is declining because of the environmental regulations due to the possibility of the formation of chromium(VI).

 Several chromium compounds are used as catalysts for processing hydrocarbons.
 For example, the Phillips catalyst, prepared from chromium oxides, is used for the production of about half the world's polyethylene.
 Fe-Cr mixed oxides are employed as high-temperature catalysts for the water gas shift reaction.
 Copper chromite is a useful hydrogenation catalyst.

-Chromates of metals are used in humistor.